Michelle110803/CW2024/README.md

     - Description: To make it more challenging, add mini boss to spawn little minions that will attack the userplane, equipped with a shield that will pop up on a random time and projectile that will take double the user's health
+4. High scores and leaderboard
+    - a system to save and display high scores across multiple sessions has not been implemented

+5. Power-Up mechanics
+    - although power-ups are partially implemented, they lack diversity and functionality like:
+        - temporary invincibility
+        - increased fire rate
+        - health regeneration
+6. multiplayer mode
+7. Dynamic difficulty adjustment
+    - the game does not adapt difficulty based on player's performance
+8. In-Game tutorial
+    - a dedicated tutorial level or guide for new player
+9. Achievement system
+    - a system to track and reward player achievements
+10. Save and load system
+    - the ability to save progress and resume from the last completed level is missing

 ## New Java classes